Tips to stay safe and prepare for winter weather

 We’re committed to delivering reliable power no matter what the weather brings – a commitment that is rooted in year-round preparation.

-Our grid is one of the most reliable in the country.
 Over the past decade, we have made significant investments to build a stronger, smarter and more resilient grid.
-From clearing vegetation around power lines and replacing aging equipment to installing state-of-the-art grid technology, our reliability investments mean customers are experiencing 30% fewer outages since 2011.
+From clearing vegetation around power lines and replacing aging equipment to installing state-of-the-art grid technology, we’re dedicated to keeping the lights on for our customers.

 Storm Safety